 MOSCOW CHARACTERS IN DOSTOYEVSKY’S BOOKS

-From Siberia Dostoyevsky returned to Saint-Petersburg.
-In the years from 1866 to 1880 (the “mature period”) he created his greatest works: “Crime and Punishment”, “Idiot”, “Demons”, “The Raw Youth”, “The Brothers Karamazov”, which reflected some of the plots related to Moscow.
-For example, in the second part of “Idiot” we find out that Prince Myshkin lived in Moscow for half a year and was in close relationship with the “femme fatal” Nastasiya Filippovna.
+From Siberia, Dostoyevsky returned to Saint-Petersburg.
+In the years from 1866 to 1880 (the “mature period”) he created his greatest works: “Crime and Punishment”, “Idiot”, “Demons”, “The Raw Youth” and “The Brothers Karamazov”, which reflected some stories associated with Moscow.
+For example, in the second part of “Idiot” we find out that Prince Myshkin lived in Moscow for half a year and was in a close relationship with the “femme fatale”, Nastasiya Filippovna.

-Dostoyevsky knew Moscow quite well and loved it too.
-His wife A. Dostoyevskaya recalled that when they were staying in Moscow, she went sightseeing every morning together with her husband and “Fyodor Mikhailovich, a Muscovite by birth, was an excellent cicerone and told me many interesting things about the first capital city”.
+Dostoyevsky knew Moscow well, and he loved the city.
+His wife, A. Dostoyevskaya, recalled that when they were staying in Moscow, she went sightseeing every morning together with her husband and “[Dostoyevsky], a Muscovite by birth, was an excellent cicerone and told me many interesting things about the first capital city”.

 MONUMENTS TO DOSTOYEVSKY

-The statue did not stay long in the boulevard.
-It caused a lot of criticism at once.
-Thus, poet Ivan Pribludny wrote that “… Dostoyevsky stood still as if in stupor”.
-In 1936 the sculpture was moved to the courtyard of a hospital (2, Dostoyevsky str.), where you can see it today.
+The statue did not stay long in the boulevard as it was highly criticised.
+The poet Ivan Pribludny wrote that “… Dostoyevsky stood still as if in stupor”.
+In 1936, the sculpture was moved to the courtyard of a hospital (at 2, Dostoyevskogo str.), where you can see it today.

 The ‘Dostoyevskaya’ Metro station of the Moscow Metro was opened in 2010.
-L. Popov and N. Rasstegnyaeva, and I. Nikolaev created its design.
-Its rather gloomy and full of contrasts interior reminds of the plots of the writer’s four novels: “Crime and Punishment”, “Idiot”, “Demons”, and “Brothers Karamazov”.
-The scenes illustrating Dostoyevsky’s works caused mixed feelings in Muscovites.
-On the walls you can see the scenes of murdering the old woman and Lizaveta, Svidrigailov’s suicide (“Crime and Punishment”), Nastasiya Filippovna’s murder (“Idiot”), Shatov’s murder and Stavrogin’s suicide (“Demons”).© 2016-2018 moscovery.com
+L. Popov, N. Rasstegnyaeva, and I. Nikolaev were behind its design.
+Its rather gloomy and contrasting interior is reminiscent of the plots of the writer’s four novels: “Crime and Punishment”, “Idiot”, “Demons”, and “Brothers Karamazov”.
+The scenes illustrating Dostoyevsky’s works were received mixed reviews by the Muscovites.
+On the walls you can see the murder scenes of the old woman and Lizaveta, Svidrigailov’s suicide (“Crime and Punishment”), Nastasiya Filippovna’s murder (“Idiot”), Shatov’s murder and Stavrogin’s suicide (“Demons”).© 2016-2018 moscovery.com